To understand git use the terminal

 Branches are just updatable pointers

-and its last commit?!
+where's my_new_branch and its last commit?!

 git log --graph --all

-and my_new_branch
+main and my_new_branch have

 diverged